ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-5. A blurb on a box of brand X lightbulbs claimed that the mean lifetime of each lightbulb is 750 hours.
+Q. A blurb on a box of brand X light bulbs claimed that the mean lifetime of each lightbulb is 750 hours.
 A random sample of 36 light bulbs was tested in a laboratory, and it was found that their average lifetime is 745 hours.
 Which form of statistical inference should you use to evaluate whether the data provide enough evidence against the advertised mean lifetime on the box?

 - Point Estimation
 - Interval Estimation